+Budgeting is a really useful tool and sticking to it can mean you live comfortably within your means, and hopefully leave you enough to save for the future.
 To create one, add up all your income from employment and other sources, then do the same for monthly expenses.
-Include any debt, all basic living expenses such as rent, travel and food – and don’t forget entertainment, you need some fun too!
+Include any debt, all basic living expenses such as rent, travel and food – and don’t forget entertainment too.

 Expenses more than your income?
 You’ll need to figure out how to cut your spending, or increase your income.
-Read more on this from four expert money coaches in our article.

-Once you’ve got into the budgeting habit, it can really help to set some clear saving goals – and work towards them.
+Once you’ve got into the budgeting habit and understand how much you can save, it can really help to set some clear saving goals and start working towards them.

 If you’re saving towards medium or longer-term goals – like a deposit on a home or a special occasion – a tax-efficient ISA (Individual Savings Account) can be a good way to save without having to tie up your money long term, depending on the type and terms you have.